fdazen/fda-documentation/rooms_set_up.md

 ![21.png]({{site.baseurl}}/images/21.png)

  **HOW TO USE CLASSES**: When you log in into your account, go to the Frontdesk tab: on the right hand side there will be a scroll down menu with the tag _View by Type_.
-Click on the scroll down menu and select _View by CLass_ in order to have your rooms grouped by classes:
+Click on the scroll down menu and select _View by Class_ in order to have your rooms grouped by classes:

 ![24.png]({{site.baseurl}}/images/24.png)